 We lease various buildings and other facilities and vehicles, computer and office equipment under operating leases.
 Certain of our leases contain renewal and purchase options and also contain step-rent provisions.
-Our aggregate rental expense for such leases was \$102.0 in Fiscal 2016, \$86.1 in Fiscal 2015 and \$79.7 in Fiscal 2014.
+Our aggregate rental expense for such leases was \$86.1 in Fiscal 2015, \$79.7 in Fiscal 2014 and \$82.5 in Fiscal 2013.

-Minimum future payments under operating leases that have initial or remaining noncancelable terms in excess of one year are as follows:
+Minimum future payments under operating leases with non-affiliates that have initial or remaining noncancelable terms in excess of one year are as follows:

-20 017 2018 2019 2020 2021 Aft er 2021
+2 2016 2017 2018 2019 2020 Af ter 2020

-AmeriGas Propane \$ 60.6 \$ 53.2 \$ 48.4 \$ 44.3 \$ 37.0 \$ 103.8
+AmeriGas Propane \$ 55.3 \$ 46.3 \$ 41.1 \$ 35.4 \$ 33.7 \$ 88.7

-UGI Utilities 6.0 5.0 3.0 1.3 0.6 0.2
+UGI Utilities 6.4 4.8 3.9 1.6 0.6 0.5

-UGI International 11.4 8.8 6.4 4.2 2.8 8.0
+UGI International 9.8 2.7 1.3 0.6 0.3 0.4

-Other 2.1 2.0 1.7 1.5 0.3 0.1
+Other 1.9 1.6 0.9 0.5 0.4

-Total \$ 80.1 \$ 69.0 \$ 59.5 \$ 51.3 \$ 40.7 \$ 112.1
+Total \$ 73.4 \$ 55.4 \$ 47.2 \$ 38.1 \$ 35.0 \$ 89.6

 Our businesses enter into contracts of varying lengths and terms to meet their supply, pipeline transportation, storage, capacity and energy needs.
 Gas Utility currently has gas supply agreements with producers and marketers with terms not exceeding 16 months.
 Gas Utility also has agreements for firm pipeline transportation and natural gas storage services, which Gas Utility may terminate at various dates through Fiscal 2030.
 Gas Utility's costs associated with transportation and storage capacity agreements are included in its annual PGC filings with the PUC and are recoverable through PGC rates.
 In addition, Gas Utility has short-term gas supply agreements which permit it to purchase certain of its gas supply needs on a firm or interruptible basis at spot-market prices.
 Electric Utility purchases its electricity needs under contracts with various suppliers and on the spot market.
-Contracts with producers for energy needs expire at various dates through Fiscal 2017.
+Contracts with producers for energy needs expire at various dates through Fiscal 2016.
 Midstream & Marketing enters into fixed-price contracts with suppliers to purchase natural gas and electricity to meet its sales commitments.
 Generally, these contracts have terms of less than two years.
 The Partnership enters into fixed-price and variable-price contracts to purchase a portion of its supply requirements.
 These contracts currently have terms that do not exceed three years.
 UGI International enters into fixed-price and variable-priced contracts to purchase a portion of its supply requirements that currently do not exceed three years.